stefanprodan/gitops-istio/README.md

 The Prometheus queries used for checking the error rate and latency are located at [flagger-metrics.yaml](https://github.com/stefanprodan/gitops-istio/blob/main/istio/gateway/flagger-metrics.yaml).

-During the canary analysis you can generate HTTP 500 errors and high latency to test Flagger's rollback.
+Bump the frontend version to `6.1.2`, then during the canary analysis you can generate HTTP 500 errors and high latency to test Flagger's rollback.

 Generate HTTP 500 errors: